sojournerc/todo/README.md

 # TODO
-A todo list using koa.js, React.js, Bootstrap, and sqlite3 configured to run on Redhat Openshift.
+A to-do list using koa.js, React.js, Bootstrap, and sqlite3 configured to run on Redhat Openshift.
 Depends on Nodejs >= 0.12.5 and runs using the `--harmony` flag.

 ### sqlite3 database
 To use a database file instead of in-memory anonymous database set path to the file as environment variable `TODO_DB_FILE`.
 Can be relative to working directory. i.e.